jiashoujun/HDFT/README.md

   HDFT was applied to the main stadium for the 31st Summer World University Games.
 Four-phase global and local construction progress of the total 38 317 instances (steel structure, facade grating, aluminum plate, and glass roof) were automatically documented in both quantitative and visual forms, with a progress percentage error of approximately 1%.

-  We will release all codes after the publication of our paper.